-- 2.2 Summary of Significant Accounting Policies (continued)

-- (e) Financial investments (continued)
+(e) Financial investments (continued)

-- (iv) AFS financial assets
+(iv) AFS financial assets

-AFS financial assets are non-derivative financial assets that are designated as availablefor-sale or are not classified in any of the three preceding categories.
+AFS financial assets are non-derivative financial assets that are designated as available-for-sale or are not classified in any of the three preceding categories.
 These investments are initially recorded at fair value.
 After initial measurement, AFS financial assets are remeasured at fair value.